TheAmirHK/OceanFun_RL/README.md

 6. Wave-Washing (Orcas in Antarctica)
 Orcas in Antarctica work in groups to generate waves, washing seals off ice floes and into the water, making them easier to catch

-In first attempt, I worked on Bubble Net Feeding but the spiral behaviour is not correct or at some point something is not working.
+**In first attempt**, I worked on Bubble Net Feeding but the spiral behaviour is not correct or at some point something is not working.
 I have to check it !

 ![OceanFun_RL](bubble_net_simulation1.gif)

-The seconds attempt, well it's working now :)
+**The seconds attempt**, well it's working now :)
 I had to change the behaviours as follows:
   - Leader whale moves in a spiral around the fish cluster while releasing bubbles.
   - Bubbles push the fish toward the center.